angus-mackenzie/ASD-Notes/ASD02.md

     * Has a stakeholder who needs it
 * Say when it has to be delivered
 * Give quality standards
-    * document is according to specified format
+    * Document is according to specified format
 ## Project Planning Schedule
 * The effort required (in terms of time)
 * The people required (and other resources)